“Ah, pumpkin soup,” my husband said, walking into the kitchen. “Just like the pilgrims made.”

 But the culinary use of pumpkins dates back much further than the first European settlers.
 Archeological sites in North America and Central America have unearthed evidence of pumpkin seeds from thousands of years ago.

 With such a long history of cooking with pumpkins, it’s not surprising that pumpkin soup is a traditional food in important celebrations.
 For Haitians, a pumpkin-beef soup is the signature dish to celebrate the country’s independence from France, declared on January 1, 1804.
-It is said that the French slave masters were the only ones allowed to eat the soup, and so, after the enslaved people won their independence after thirteen years of struggle, they celebrated by eating the soup themselves.
+It is said that those who held people in slavery were the only ones allowed to eat the soup, and so, after the enslaved people won their independence after thirteen years of struggle, they celebrated by eating the soup themselves.
 It’s no wonder it has taken center stage in Haitian celebrations of freedom.
-Here’s is a recipe for Haitian pumpkin-beef soup (and more about the story behind it).
+Here is a recipe for Haitian pumpkin-beef soup (and more about the story behind it).

 The soup I made last night was more of a pumpkin bisque.
 It turned out quite garlicky.
 I was thinking, while mincing the garlic, that a “clove” of garlic is a funny measurement, because these cloves were nearly the size of a lemon wedge.
 Since I love garlic, I was pleased with the flavor.
 But if your garlic appears to have been cultivated by a vampire-fighting super hero, and you aren’t a huge garlic fan, feel free to reduce the amount of garlic.